Q-Diffusion: Quantizing Diffusion Models: Experiments

 \subsection{Unconditional Generation}

-We conduct evaluation using the 32 $\times$ 32 CIFAR-10 \cite{krizhevsky2009learning}, $256\times256$ LSUN Bedrooms, and $256\times256$ LSUN Church-Outdoor \cite{yu2015lsun}.
-We use the pretrained DDIM sampler \cite{song2020denoising} with 100 denoising time steps for CIFAR-10 experiments, and Latent Diffusion (LDM) \cite{Rombach2021HighResolutionIS} for the higher resolution LSUN experiments.
-The performance is evaluated in FID \cite{heusel2017fid} and Inception Score (IS) \cite{salimans2016is} for all CIFAR-10 results, while only FID is used for LSUN results as its training data distribution is not like ImageNet, making Inception Score not an accurate reference.
-We report the results in \tbl{tab:cifar_results}- \ref{tab:church_results} and \fig{fig:uncond_results}.
+We conducted evaluations using the 32 $\times$ 32 CIFAR-10 \cite{krizhevsky2009learning}, $256\times256$ LSUN Bedrooms, and $256\times256$ LSUN Church-Outdoor \cite{yu2015lsun}.
+We use the pretrained DDIM sampler \cite{song2020denoising} with 100 denoising time steps for CIFAR-10 experiments and Latent Diffusion (LDM) \cite{Rombach2021HighResolutionIS} for the higher resolution LSUN experiments.
+We evaluated the performance in terms of Frechet Inception Distance (FID) \cite{heusel2017fid} and additionally evaluated the Inception Score (IS) \cite{salimans2016is} for CIFAR-10 results, since IS is not an accurate reference for datasets that differ significantly from ImageNet's domain and categories.
+The results are reported in \tbl{tab:cifar_results}- \ref{tab:church_results} and \fig{fig:uncond_results}, where Bops is calculated for one denoising step without considering the decoder compute cost for latent diffusion.

-Experiments show that Q-Diffusion significantly recovers the image generation quality and significantly outperforms Linear Quantization when the number of bits goes lower for all resolutions and types of diffusion models tested.
-The 8-bit weight quantization has almost no performance loss to FP32 for both Linear Quantization and our approach due to the high precision.
-However, the generation quality turns down drastically under 4-bit weight quantization with Linear Quantization, while Q-Diffusion still preserves most of the perceptual quality with only $0.39 {\text-} 1.88$ going up in FID scores and imperceptible distortions in produced samples.
+The experiments show that \name significantly preserves the image generation quality and outperforms Linear Quantization by a large margin for all resolutions and types of diffusion models tested when the number of bits is low.
+Although 8-bit weight quantization has almost no performance loss compared to FP32 for both Linear Quantization and our approach, the generation quality with Linear Quantization drops drastically under 4-bit weight quantization.
+In contrast, \name still preserves most of the perceptual quality with at most $2.34$ increase in FID and imperceptible distortions in produced samples.